-People come to counselling for a number of reasons: as a way of exploring or managing feelings and thoughts, relationship difficulties, identity issues, trauma, anxiety and depression, or just a sense that you want things to be different in how you experience life.
+People come to counselling for a number of reasons: as a way of exploring or managing feelings and thoughts, relationship difficulties, identity issues, trauma, anxiety and depression, or just a sense that you want something different in how you experience life.

 There are many types of counselling and psychotherapy and each therapist will work in their own individual way.
 For me, it is important to work in a collaborative way, and I describe myself as a relational therapist.
 This means that I seek to be present as myself in a safe and steady way, and at the same time, work with the understanding that things that happen in the therapy room can be a reflection of what is going on in your life, or of your previous experiences.
-It can therefore be a place for you to explore new and different ways of being.
+It can therefore be a place for you to understand fixed ways you may react to other people as a result of your experiences from the past and then explore new and different ways of being in the present.